dhoyle/splicedocs-jekyll/pages/DeveloperTutorials/Import/ImportExamplesTPCH.md

     {: .topLevel}

     We've put a copy of the TPCH data in an AWS S3 bucket for convenient retrieval.
+See the [Configuring an S3 Bucket for Splice Machine Access](tutorials_ingest_configures3.html) topic for information about accessing data on S3.

-You can copy/paste the following `SYSCS_UTIL.IMPORT_DATA` statements to quickly pull that data into your database:
+    You can copy/paste the following
+    `SYSCS_UTIL.IMPORT_DATA` statements to quickly pull that data into your database:
     {: .indentLevel1}